 1814 The Times of London was first issued.

-1720 The female pirates Anne Bonny and Mary Read were found guilty for piracy.
+1720 The female pirates Anne Bonny and Mary Read were found guilty of piracy.

-The two were sentenced to death, but were spared as it was found later than they were both pregnant.
+The two were sentenced to death but were spared as it was found later that they were both pregnant.

 1520 Navigator Ferdinand Magellan began his exploration of the Pacific Ocean.